guptav96/CS536-Project/README.md

 ### Motivation
 The motivation behind reproducing this novel approach is to understand how the resolution of congestion is done in real-time by minimizing network utilization, data transmission delays, and adaptation costs.
-The approach builds on existing work in dynamic adaptive search-based software engineering (SBSE) to reconfigure an SDN while simultaneously ensuring multiple quality-of-service criteria
+The approach builds on existing work in dynamic adaptive search-based software engineering (SBSE) to reconfigure an SDN while simultaneously ensuring multiple quality-of-service criteria.

 We aim to find the answers for the following research questions through this project:
 1. This research question focuses on answering the efficiency and effectiveness of the DICES algorithm.
 Can DICES resolve congestion caused by changes in network requests over time?